hoc-training/crud-rest-api/docs/learning-plan.md

 - [x] query relation
 - [x] using temporary storage and db 1 table
 - [x] using temprary storage and db 2 table
-- [ ] using temprary storage and db header-detail
+- [x] using temprary storage and db header-detail
-- [ ] using redis

 # PLANNING